 JOHN MARSHALL SOIL AND WATER CONSERVATION DISTRICT EDUCATIONAL PROGRAMS

-July 1, 2011 - June 30, 2012
+July 1, 2013 - June 30, 2014

-The John Marshall SWCD staff and volunteers conducted conservation education programs for over 4,000 individuals in Fauquier County for FY 2012.
+The John Marshall SWCD conducted conservation education programs for over 3,400 individuals in FY 2014.
 District employees worked with elementary through high school age students, and adult audiences, providing information on a variety of conservation topics such as point and nonpoint source pollution, water quality, stream monitoring, soils, erosion and sediment control, and best management practices.Â Programs are customized to meet the needs of the groups requesting the programs.Â Participating students represented public, private, and home schooled youth.Â Adult participants included teachers, parents, chaperones, farmers and other interested citizens.

-During FY 2012, the JMSWCD educational programs included:
+During FY 2014, the JMSWCD educational programs included:

-Conservation Field Days - 150 seventh-grade students, teachers, and chaperones from Taylor Middle School participated in a conservation field day at Messick’s Dairy Farm in October.Â Guest instructors presented talks on milking, newborn calves, nutrient management, water quality, macroinvertebrates, soils, forestry, insects, and composting.
+Conservation Field Days - 180 seventh-grade students, teachers, and chaperones from Taylor Middle School participated in a conservation field day at Messick’s Dairy Farm in October.Â Guest instructors presented talks on milking, newborn calves, nutrient management, water quality, macroinvertebrates, soils, forestry, insects, and composting.

-Farm Tours - JMSWCD personnel coordinated and hosted over 750 third grade students, teachers, and chaperones at local farms in April.Â However, due to very heavy rains, these events had to be cancelled for this year.Â Students would have rotated through beef, swine, dairy, horse, nutrient management, farm life cycle, plant, nutrition, insect, soil, and water quality stations.
-Blue Ridge Farm in Orlean and Choice Longhorns in Bealeton were to be the hosts for the events.
+Farm Tours - JMSWCD personnel coordinated Farm Tours for over 700 third grade students, teachers, and chaperones at local farms in April.Â However, due to very heavy rains, these events had to be cancelled for this year.Â Students would have rotated through beef, dairy, horse, nutrient management, farm life cycle, forestry, insects, soil, and water quality stations.Â Locust Hill Farm in Middleburg and Choice Longhorns in Bealeton were to be the hosts for the events.

 Educational Displays - JMSWCD personnel set up and staffed educational displays at several events, includingÂ the Fauquier County Fair, Fauquier Public Schools Benefits Fair, Science and Sustainable Energy Festival, and the Crockett Park Children’s and Earth Day Festivals.

-Soil Studies - Over 544 third grade youth received hands-on instruction in soil studies, learning about structure and texture, the soil profile, and soil testing.Â All students made soil tubes.
+Soil Studies - 530 third grade youth received hands-on instruction in soil studies, learning about structure and texture, the soil profile, and soil testing.Â All students made and took home soil tubes.

 Soil Tunnel - Over 600 youth crawled through John Marshall’s soil tunnel at school events and the Fauquier County Fair.

 E. coli Monitoring - Ten sites on Thumb Run, nine on Great Run, and eight on Marsh Run were tested on a monthly basis for E. coli in cooperation with DEQ.Â Bacterial colonies were grown in the office using the Coliscan Easygel method, and results entered on the DEQ website.

-Trout In The Classroom - The District worked with eight schools to raise Brook Trout from eggs and release them in local streams.Â 120 students participated in a trout release event at Thompson Wildlife Management Area.
+Trout In The Classroom - The District delivered eggs to 4 schools to raise Brook Trout and release them in local streams.Â 120 students participated in a trout release event at Thompson Wildlife Management Area.

-Date Last Modified: 12/19/2012
+Date Last Modified: 08/25/2014